gregfoletta/Articles/content/post/2023-09-28-honest-insurance-company/index.markdown

     )
 ```

+With the raw source in our hands, we can move on to extracting the pieces of data we need from each of them.

 # Data Extractiion

-We've got our raw source, we now need to pull out the data we need from it.
-First a little helper function which finds an element based on its XPath, and pulls out the text of that element.
+First up, we define a small helper function which finds an element based on its XPath, and pulls out the text of that element.

 ```r